How to fix your post-pregnancy belly? Everything to know about the Tummy Tuck

 Should you get a Tummy Tuck or the Mummy Makeover?

 Do you struggle with breast sagging, asymmetry, or lost/gained breast volume?
 You could benefit from a combined surgical procedure.
 The Mummy Makeover is a transformative surgery for mums who have exhausted the alternative options for correcting their figure.
-The Mummy Makeover involves breast enhancement such as a breast lift, breast augmentation (breast implant surgery) or breast reduction, Liposuction, skin-tightening and a Tummy Tuck.
+The Mummy Makeover involves breast enhancement such as a breast liftbreast augmentation (breast implant surgery) or breast reduction, Liposuction, skin-tightening and a Tummy Tuck, all targeting the removal of excess skin and fat.

 If you’re self-conscious about your post-baby breasts and belly, you could combine procedures and minimise your trips to the hospital and your recovery time with the Mummy Makeover.
 Compare the benefits of the Mummy Makeover and the Tummy Tuck.